marilynwaldman/GCPObjectDetection/README.md

-# TensorFlow on Cloud Machine Learning: Setup in a cloud-based environment

-If you’re unfamiliar with Google Cloud Platform, and/or would rather do the exercises in this workshop in a cloud environment, follow these steps for initial setup.

-(Alternative setup flows for local installation can be found [here](INSTALL.md).)
+# Training an object detector using Cloud Machine Learning Engine from Google Cloud

+The [tutorial](https://cloud.google.com/blog/big-data/2017/06/training-an-object-detector-using-cloud-machine-learning-engine) is written on a Ubuntu platform.
+This repo creates a docker image and container image on GCP to run the tutorial on.
+All dependencies are loaded into the docker image.
+You will not need to issue apt-get or pip commands from the docker image.

 Here's an overview of what you'll do:

+- Create a free account on Google Cloud or use an exiting account.
-- Create a new project (as necessary).
+- Create a new project on Google Cloud.
+- Upload and build a docker image to Google Cloud.
 - Create a "container-optimized" VM and ssh to it.
 - Start a docker container running on the VM.
-You'll find the example code in `tensorflow-workshop-master`.
-- Then, in the running docker container, you'll do some auth and setup.
+- Then, in the running docker container, run the [tutorial](https://cloud.google.com/blog/big-data/2017/06/training-an-object-detector-using-cloud-machine-learning-engine)

 ## Prerequsites: